Wonder Woman (2009) – Femanism? More Like Femanisn’t

-The ultimate Fragile White Male moment was when Steve tries to get Diana shitfaced so he can mack on her.
+The ultimate Fragile White Male moment was when Steve tries to get Wonder Woman shitfaced so he can mack on her.
 Unfortunately for him, Diana is a God with a capital G and can seriously hold her liquor.
 Instead of slapping the shit out of Steve, Diana simply backs away.
 Steve misses the kiss, and falls to the ground.
-Diana leaves and he chases her out the door to scream at and blame her.
+Wonder Woman leaves and he chases her out the door to scream at and blame her.

 The second Diana throws his sexism in his face, he goes full-fledged “woe is me” victim.
 He yells at her, confused “Hey what did I do!?” because nobody could ever deny his advances practically claiming that she was asking for it, and if she could blame him?

 By the end, they save the day and Diana bloodlessly beheads Ares.
 And after all of that, Diana finally succumbs to Steve’s seduction and they kiss.
 WHAT!?

 You’re reeeeeeally sending some mixed messages, here, movie.